JaspreetKhela/pycityschools-challenge/README.md

 ### New School Summary
 ![new_school_summary](https://user-images.githubusercontent.com/80941606/191837286-f059f59a-eb4b-4bf7-a21f-f5bd1a91d222.png)

-**Table 2**: These are the school summaries determined from the old and new analysis scripts.
+**Figure 2**: These are the school summaries determined from the old and new analysis scripts.

 _____

 * How is the school summary affected?
-  * The school summary was only impacted by changes made to the Thomas High School row since the 9th grade scores from this school were dropped.
+  * The school summary was only impacted by changes made to the Thomas High School row since the ninth-grade scores from this school were dropped.
+In particular, the math and reading grades marginally decreased in the new analysis.

 _____

-### Old Top 5 Schools
+### Old Top Five Schools
 ![old_top_schools](https://user-images.githubusercontent.com/80941606/191837449-b6bab5d4-b25c-41c7-938f-e6e5131d88b8.png)

-### New Top 5 Schools
+### New Top Five Schools
 ![new_top_schools](https://user-images.githubusercontent.com/80941606/191837482-8f33a9e2-6136-4f33-ac90-f44066a1b889.png)

-**Table 3**: These are the top school summaries determined from the old and new analysis scripts.
+**Figure 3**: These are the top schools summary determined from the old and new analysis scripts.

 _____

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-  * By removing the 9th grade scores from Thomas High School, the high school's performance has increase by double-digit percentages.
+  * By removing the ninth-grade math and reading scores from Thomas High School, the high school's performance slightly increased in the new analysis.
+However, it retained its second-place ranking amongst the top five schools.

 _____